-Diverticular disease is a very common indication for colon surgery from a colon and rectal surgeon.
+Diverticular disease is a very common indication for colon surgery.
 Due to Western diets often being low in fiber and high in refined food, diverticula can form in the colon (almost always in the sigmoid section of the colon).
 These diverticula may remain asymptomatic and no treatment is needed if that is the case.
 Sometimes diverticula become inflamed and this is called diverticulitis.
 If the inflammation is mild, it can be treated with antibiotics.
-If it is severe, the colon may perforate and an emergency surgery from a colon rectal surgeon may be necessary to prevent severe sepsis.
+If it is severe, the colon may perforate and an emergency surgery from a may be necessary to prevent severe sepsis.
 Emergency colon surgery usually requires a temporary colostomy.
 Without a colostomy the anastomosis will frequently leak and lead to further abdominal sepsis which can be life threatening.
-The colostomy is almost always temporary and can be reversed with another surgery performed by a colon and rectal specialist usually in 3 months.
-Some patients will have repeated painful episodes of diverticulitis and to prevent further episodes, the sigmoid part of the colon may be removed.
+The colostomy is almost always temporary and can be reversed with another surgery usually in 3 months.
+Some patients never have severe episodes but will have repeated painful episodes and to prevent these, the sigmoid part of the colon may be removed.
 In these cases, a colostomy is usually not required.
-This can often be done laparoscopically or robotically by a colon doctor.
+This can often be done laparoscopically or robotically.

-If you're looking for a colon and rectal surgeon in Birmingham, Alabama, Dr. Adam Harris can help you with your issues.
-Dr. Harris is the go-to colorectal specialist in Birmingham.
-Specialized in colorectal surgery and more.
+If you're looking for a colon surgeon in Birmingham, Alabama, Dr. Adam Harris can help you with your issues.
+Dr. Harris is the go-to colon specialist in Birmingham.
+Specialized in colon surgery and more.